bigbinary/binary_merchant/README.md

 ## Testing with BinaryMerchant

 This gem also simplifies testing of application built using <tt>AuthorizeNetCimGateway</tt> .
-In the test enrionment use the mocked gateway like this
+In the test environment use the mocked gateway as given below.
+Put the following code at <tt>config/intializers/binary_merchant.rb</tt> .

 ```ruby
 login = <login id provided by authorize.net>